Aldor007/mkaciuba.pl/README.md

 * custom seo date for page (SonataSeoBundle)
 * supersized gallery for photos
 * ajax gallery for photos in blog post
+* zip photo upload and then unzip and add to photocategory

 License
 -------